Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Experiment

-\paragraph{Training Procedure.} Across all models, we use a batch size of 16 and the AdamW optimizer \citep{loshchilov2019decoupled} with $10^{-4}$ weight decay.
-For U-nets and FNOs, we adopt the coarse-tuned learning rates reported in \textit{The Well} ($5\cdot10^{-4}$ and $10^{-3}$, respectively).
-For FM, we performed a separate coarse tuning and selected $5\cdot 10^{-3}$.
-A linear warm-up cosine scheduler was applied for the first three epochs.
-The loss optimised is MSE averaged across fields and space.
+\paragraph{Training Procedure.} All models use a history of $h=4$ states and are trained for one-step prediction according to Eq.~\ref{eq:autoregressive}.
+Across all models, we use a batch size of 16 and the AdamW optimizer \citep{loshchilov2019decoupled} with $10^{-4}$ weight decay.
+We adopt the coarse-tuned learning rates reported in \textit{The Well}~\citep{ohana_thewell_2024} ($5\cdot10^{-4}$ for U-nets and $10^{-3}$ for FNOs, respectively), which were tuned across several datasets including the one used here.
+A linear warm-up cosine scheduler was applied for the first three epochs and the loss is the mean squared error (MSE) averaged across fields and space.
 Training ran on a single Nvidia A40 GPU ($\leq$ 24h) with early stopping (patience 6).
-FM was trained in low-resolution data space with subsequent upsampling, avoiding the additional overhead of an autoencoder.
-Further details on FM in low-resolution data space are provided in App.~\ref{app:FM_dataspac}, and complete model configurations are listed in App.~\ref{app:model_configurations}.
+Full model configurations are listed in App.~\ref{app:model_configurations}.